Questions to Consider: The MSN Family Nurse Practitioner Degree

 At STU, specialization courses are split into didactic and clinical modes.
 Each mode runs simultaneously over a period of seven weeks, allowing you to implement your newfound knowledge with hands-on practice.
 Paired classes are conveniently arranged by patient population: Children & Families, Women’s Health, Adults, and Adult Gerontology.
 Next, students at STU address health promotion, disease prevention and clinical management through their capstone course, Advanced Practice Nursing Integration.

 What Are the Requirements for Admission to an MSN – FNP Program?

 While admission policies are set by each university and program, there are several common themes.
 First, you’ll need a valid, unencumbered RN license and a BSN from an accredited nursing school.
 Your cumulative GPA will have to meet minimum requirements as well.
 After that, some MSN – FNP programs may request one or more of the following: letters of recommendation, GRE scores, a personal statement, and one to two years of clinical experience.

-STU's requirements for admission are simple.
+STU’s requirements for admission are simple.
 Aside from your nursing license and a BSN from an accredited program, all you need is a cumulative 3.0 GPA.
-The program is open to all RNs living and working in Florida.
+The program is open to all RNs living and working in Florida and Georgia.

 Is Institutional Accreditation Important?

 It’s very important.
 Institutional accreditation ensures that your university is ethically and fiscally responsible.
 It also ensures positive academic outcomes and consistent graduation rates.
 University accreditation is required for federal financial aid, scholarships, tuition reimbursement, military education benefits and loan forgiveness programs.
 Since most universities won’t recognize unaccredited degrees, your opportunities for continuing education are also limited.